Want to know how your SEO efforts are paying off?

 It also looks at content tags and attributes like your titles or alt texts.

-This graph shows a breakdown of the URLs on your site that have been indexed by Google and can thus appear in search results.
+This graph shows a breakdown of the URLs on your site that Google has indexed and that can thus appear in search results.

-As you add and remove pages, this graph will change with you.
+As you add and remove pages, this graph will change.

 You’ll also notice a number of URLs your robots.txt file has disallowed from crawling.